 Some five million Americans are blind from a deficiency of these phytochemicals.

-Flavones are bioflavonoids not commonly found in fruit and vegetables; two common compounds are luteolin and apigenin, and interestingly they are found in large amounts in parsley and celery.
+Flavones are bioflavonoids not frequently found in fruit and vegetables; two common compounds are luteolin and apigenin, and interestingly they are found in large amounts in parsley and celery.

 Parsley nutrition is complex biochemistry, but we really don't need to understand it.
 By simply eating from a wide variety of fruit and vegetables, whole grains and legumes we can enjoy the health benefits of these hugely diverse group of substances classified as bioflavonoids.